Survey of Information Encoding Techniques for DNA: Initial Approaches

-\textbf{The alternating code:} this code is made of 64 codewords of length 6, of the form \texttt{XYXYXY}, where $\texttt{X} \in \{\texttt{A}, \texttt{G}\}$ and $\texttt{Y} \in \{\texttt{C}, \texttt{T}\}$ (the \texttt{X} and \texttt{Y} are alternating).
+This code is made of 64 codewords of length 6, of the form \texttt{XYXYXY}, where $\texttt{X} \in \{\texttt{A}, \texttt{G}\}$ and $\texttt{Y} \in \{\texttt{C}, \texttt{T}\}$ (the \texttt{X} and \texttt{Y} are alternating).
 The alternating structure is arbitrary and it is argued that other formats, e.g., \texttt{YXYXYX} or \texttt{XXXYYY} have the same properties.

-The advantages of this method are similar to the comma code: it has simple structure and a ratio of 1:1 of the nucleotides, suggesting that it is an artificial code.
-It also shares the error-detection features of the comma-code, although to a lesser extent (67\% of the mutations are not part of the code).
+The advantages of this method are similar to the comma code: it has a simple structure and a ratio of 1:1 of the nucleotides, suggesting that it is an artificial code.
+It also shares the error-detection features of the comma code, although to a lesser extent (67\% of the mutations result in words that are not part of the code and hence can be identified as errors).
 Furthermore, given the suggested structure of \texttt{XYXYXY}, homopolymers of length three are avoided.
+Disadvantages include a potentially suboptimal GC content, although this could be avoided by using a structure such as \texttt{XYXYXY} with $\texttt{X} \in \{\texttt{C}, \texttt{G}\}$ and $\texttt{Y} \in \{\texttt{A}, \texttt{T}\}$, as well as the lack of error correction codes.